Code-Institute-Submissions/recipe-builder/README.md

 # Love Food Recipe Builder

 This project is an application which includes a database of recipes that can be searched.
-When a user has registered and logged into the application the user is able to create, update and delete their own recipes.
+When a user has registered and logged in to the application the user is able to create, update and delete their own recipes.

 ## UX